- Diet & Weight Loss

 Can I lose weight?

-P.S.
-The previous statements do not mean "Go out and eat greasy foods all day, every day.
+I am not telling you it is alright to go out and eat greasy foods all day, every day.
 Think wisely before you pig out.
-It is alright to eat more than you should every so often, but remember, consuming mass amounts of food will not help you lose weight under any circumstance.
+It is alright to eat more than you should every once in a while, but remember that consuming mass amounts of food will not help you lose weight under any circumstance.

-You want to do a minimal of 45 minutes to 1 hour of cardiovascular exercise per day
+This workout requires 45 minutes to 1 hour of cardiovascular exercise each day

 Day 1 - Walk 4 miles.
 Don't just slowly walk.
 Take a watch and time your miles.
 Make sure you are averaging 1 mile per 15 minutes.
 Estimated elapsed time of workout: 1 hour